aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getFieldIndex() {#getFieldIndex--}

+<b>@deprecated.</b> Please use the 'fieldIndex' property instead.
 Gets the index of source field which this pivot filter is applied to.

 ```javascript
 getFieldIndex() : number;